WuerthPhoenix/tornado/src/executor/logger/doc/README.md

 # Logger Executor

-A Executor that logs received Actions.
+An Executor that logs received Actions.

 ## How it Works